2 charged in Kansas bar shooting roamed free, despite past

 On Wednesday, after The Kansas City Star reported on the case, Gibbens filed an updated version that said: "Defendant doing well on parole as evidenced by letter form supervising authority; the amount of contraband (synthetic marijuana) was small and was indicative of personal usage."

-"We can't foresee what someone's going to do," Todd.
+"We can't foresee what someone's going to do," Thompson.
 "Every time they come out of prison, we have to have the hope that they learned their lesson."

 And when Villanueva-Morales tested positive for marijuana on Sept.
 9, a 2013 state law designed to keep non-violent drug offenders from filling the state's crowded prisons called for a two-day jail sentence.
 He acknowledged the violation and accepted the punishment without a court hearing, records show.